pauleveritt/tagstr-site/docs/pep.rst

 The format spec is by default ``None`` if it is not specified in the tag string's corresponding interpolation.

-Because the tag function is completely responsible for processing chunks and thunks, there is no required interpretation for the format spec and conversion in a thunk.
+Because the tag function is completely responsible for processing decodeds and interpolations, there is no required interpretation for the format spec and conversion in an interpolation.
 For example, this is a valid usage:

 .. code-block:: python

     html'<div id={id:int}>{content:HTMLNode|str}</div>'

-In this case the formatspec for the second thunk is the string ``'HTMLNode|str'``; it is up to the ``html`` tag to do something with the "format spec" here, if anything.
+In this case the formatspec for the second interpolation is the string ``'HTMLNode|str'``; it is up to the ``html`` tag to do something with the "format spec" here, if anything.